Slowburn-Movies/slowburn-movies.github.io/_posts/2026-09-19-resident-evil.md

 Several tense action sequences felt like a natural evolution of Cregger's previous work.
 We see the problem solving from <cite>Barbarian</cite>, the chaotic escapes from <cite>Weapons</cite>, and this time even the humor from <cite>The Whitest Kids U' Know</cite>.

 Austin Abrams plays a millennial Joe Six-Pack (of Liquid Death, probably).
 Most of the laughs of the film are provided by Abrams’ pro choice and, presumptively, pro gun-control character being thrown into a world of violating individual autonomy and shooting people in the face.
 I would praise Abrams' performance here, but it doesn't even feel like a performance.
-That may be the highest praise I could possibly give.
+For an actor, that may be the highest praise I could possibly give.

 Paul Walter Hauser shows up at the midpoint and provides a well-earned respite from the action.
 I am a big PWH fan, but I'm not sure if the casting was correct on this one.
 Abrams was already playing the bumbling fool.
 A "straight man" against Abrams may have played stronger, and better for this side character as well.